 A master's in teaching degree in Elementary Education from Webster will teach you how to engage students through an innovative curriculum; motivate them; assess progress; and teach the academic, social and technological skills they'll need to live in a changing world.

-The 33 credit-hour degree program may be completed in just two and a half years if you attend one class per term, and is designed to provide the foundation for teacher preparation leading to initial Missouri teacher certification in Elementary Education.
+This degree program is designed to provide the foundation for teacher preparation leading to initial Missouri teacher certification in Elementary Education.

 Points of Distinction

 - Established in 1963, the M.A.T. program helps teachers stay in the forefront of their academic specialty and on the cutting edge of the latest educational strategies and techniques.